yoisel/leptonica_1.72_winrt/README.md

 Supported platforms: Universal Windows Platform with VS2015, Windows 8.1 Store Apps, Windows Phone 8.1 Supported CPU architectures: x86, x64 and ARM

-The goal of this fork is to use it in a WinRT for of Tesseract OCR library (https://github.com/yoisel/tesseract_winrt)
+The goal of this fork is to use it in a WinRT fork of Tesseract OCR library (https://github.com/yoisel/tesseract_winrt)